-Global ID Known Issue/Limitation Workaround QCCR1E72511 If you set the use.global.id parameter in the adapter's sm.properties file to true, the federation feature does not work.
-Set the parameter to false to solve this issue.
-When you deploy the adapter on the UCMDB standalone server (which is defined as a global-id generator by default), globalId and ucmdbId are the same thing.
-For this reason, setting this parameter to false can meet all of your needs satisfied by setting the parameter to true.
-When you deploy the adapter on a non-standalone UCMDB (for example, BSM's RTSM), setting this parameter to true is not supported.
-In addition, HP does not recommend integrating the non-standalone CMDB (for example, BSM's RTSM) with Service Manager.
-QCCR1E72578 The data length of CI relationship name in Service Manager is 40 characters, which is not sufficient for the integration.
+Global ID Known Issue/Limitation Workaround QCCR1E7257 8 The data length of CI relationship name in Service Manager is 40 characters, which is not sufficient for the integration.
 Installing this content pack does not automatically increase this data length in Service Manager.
 If a CI relationship name exceeds the data length, either the relationship name is truncated after push or the relationship cannot be pushed to Service Manager due to a duplicate key error.
-Manually increase the data length in Service Manager: Open the cirelationship table in Database Dictionary, and increase the data length of the relationship.name field from 40 to an appropriate value (recommended value: 300).
-QCCR1E73004 Double quotes in UCMDB CI names (for example: "laptop - 003") are removed when the CIs are synchronized to SM.
-None.
+Manually increase the data length in Service Manager: Open the circlationship table in Database Dictionary, and increase the data length of the relationship name field from 40 to an appropriate value (recommended value: 300).
+QCCR1E7300 4 Double quotes in UCMDB CI names (for example: "laptop - 003") are removed when the CIs are synchronized to SM.
+Not available at this time.